django-cms/django-cms/docs/explanation/permissions.rst

 The mental model is deliberate: **a page-user manager is a superuser for their subordinate users only.** A user is "subordinate" when the manager created them, or when they sit at the same or a lower level in the page tree the manager controls.

+The size of that set depends on where the manager's own authority comes from.
+A manager whose ``can_change_permissions`` right is granted by a :class:`~cms.models.permissionmodels.PagePermission` on part of the tree has only the users at or below that point.
+A manager granted the right by a :class:`~cms.models.permissionmodels.GlobalPagePermission` sits at the top of the hierarchy, and every non-superuser account on the site is subordinate to them — not merely the ones they created.
+Grant global permissions with that in mind.

-Within that subordinate set, the manager can do almost everything a superuser could do to those
+Within the subordinate set, the manager can do almost everything a superuser could do to those accounts:
-accounts:

 * create new staff users (new page-users are made staff automatically);
 * grant and revoke any permission or group the manager *themselves*